htooaunglynn/noodle-theory/README.md

 ## Suggested AI Agent Start Prompt

-Use this prompt in Codex or another AI code editor:
+Use this prompt in Codex:

 ```txt
 Read all files inside the context/ folder before making changes.